 Genesis 22:13.
 And Abraham lifted up his eyes and looked, and behold, behind him was a ram, caught in a thicket by his horns.
 And Abraham went and took the ram and offered it up as a burnt offering instead of his son.

 In dramatic fashion God stays the knife of Abraham, stopping Isaac’s death.
 But instead of simply saying, “Good job you passed the test,” and sending Abraham and Isaac on their way home, God provides a ram for sacrifice.
 What does this tell us?
-It tells us that this was more than just a test.
+It tells us that this was more than just a test of devotion.
 It tells us that there is still a need for a sacrifice.
 It tells us that Isaac really did need to die to atone for his family’s sins.
 And now there’s a ram because Abraham and Isaac need a substitute.

 But it’s not Isaac.